enterprise-data-foundation/delta-test/README.md

 ### Local Execution Policy

-All **hqTestLite** tests are articulated as PowerShell scripts.
+All **deltaTest** tests are articulated as PowerShell scripts.
 The first time you run a PowerShell script on your machine, you may get an error indicating that the execution of scripts is disabled on your system.
 If this occurs, open a PowerShell command prompt *as administrator* and run the following command:

 ```powershell
 Set-ExecutionPolicy Unrestricted -Force